-Best Microsoft Visio Alternatives in 2019
+Best Microsoft Visio Alternatives in 2020

 Why You Should Opt for LucidChart?

 If you are just starting out and don’t have a team, then LucidChart is best for you, as it’s free for personal use.
 You need to pay only if you are buying this for a team.
 Secondly, it offers a seamless transition experience from Visio, as it can easily import Visio files.
-This means if you are collaborating with an external team who uses Visio, you will have no problem.
+This means if you are collaborating with an external team that uses Visio, you will have no problem.

 Supported Platforms: Windows, macOS, and Linux (since its a web app it works on any modern web-browser including Google Chrome, Firefox, Safari), iPad.

-Pricing: Free (Single user with feature restriction), starting at $20/month (3 members) for teams (no restriction).
+Price: Free (Single user with feature restriction), starting at $7.95/month (individual) $6.67/month (team) for teams (no restriction).

 2. yED Graph Editor

 That is something everyone will appreciate.
 I don’t think web-apps are still at that level that they can replace native apps, and hence, yED scores a big point here.
 When it comes to features, the software is no slouch.
 You can either manually create diagrams or use its automatic tool which automatically creates diagrams from imported data.

 Why You Should Opt for yED Graph Editor?

 The first reason to opt for yED is that it is completely free and has native apps for all the major platforms.
 Secondly, although its feature set is not as rich as either Visio or LucidChart, it is good enough for 90% of the users.

 Supported Platforms: Windows, macOS, and Linux/Unix (native applications).

 If you work in a field where you constantly need to showcase complex information in easy to understand visual diagrams or graphs, Ardoq is the one for you.
-Let me make this clear first, it’s not a cheap software, in fact, it’s the costliest software on this list by far, but it is worth every penny for its target customers.
+Let me make this clear first, it’s not cheap software, in fact, it’s the costliest software on this list by far, but it is worth every penny for its target customers.

 Why You Should Opt for Ardoq?

 Once you create a diagram, you don’t have to update it ever again, as it will automatically pull data from source files.
 You can also automate repetitive tasks by creating custom shortcuts.
 Everything about Ardoq is aimed at helping you create diagrams in the easiest and the fastest way possible.

 Supported Platforms: Windows and macOS